-COMMITTEE OF THE WHOLE (PUBLIC HEARING) MARCH 6, 2006

-8. OFFICIAL PLAN AMENDMENT #651 CARRVILLE DISTRICT CENTRE FILE: 15.80.4
+COMMITTEE OF THE WHOLE (WORKING SESSION) JANUARY 24, 2006 OFFICIAL PLAN AMENDMENT FILE 15.80.4 CARRVILLE DISTRICT CENTRE (OFFICIAL PLAN AMENDMENT #651) Recommendation The Commissioner of Planning recommends:

-P.2006.19

-Recommendation

-The Commissioner of Planning recommends:

-THAT the Public Hearing for revised draft OPA #651 BE RECEIVED; and, that the issues identified by the public and Council, be addressed by Staff in a comprehensive report to Committee of the Whole.
+- THAT this report on the status of and revisions to Official Plan Amendment #651 (Carrville District Centre) dated January 24, 2006, resulting from the Carrville District Centre Study, be received by Council. - 2.
+THAT revised draft OPA #651 be scheduled for a public hearing on March 6, 2006.
 Economic Impact There is no additional economic impact to the City of Vaughan as the necessary resources have been allocated and approved.
 The proposed policy changes will enable new development, generating additional assessment to the City's tax base.
 Purpose To submit a status report and revised plan for the Carrville District Centre (OPA #651), for the consideration of Committee of the Whole.
 Background - Analysis and Options Location The Carrville District Centre is generally located at the four corners of Rutherford Road and Dufferin Street, including lands in Blocks 10, 11, 17, and 18, in Carrville-Urban Village 2 (Attachment 1).
 Attachment #2 shows Schedule 'C' of OPA #600, which conceptually identifies Carrville District Centre at the intersection of Rutherford Road and Dufferin Street.
 Attachment #3 shows the actual boundaries of the Carrville District Centre Plan.
-Land Use Status Existing Uses The Carrville District Centre site is currently largely agricultural land, with the exception of treed valleyland, some small wooded tableland areas, and a watercourse east of Dufferin Street, both north and south of Rutherford Road.
+Land Use Status Existing Uses The Carrville District Centre site is currently largely agricultural land, with the exception of a treed valleyland, some small wooded tableland areas, and a watercourse east of Dufferin Street, both north and south of Rutherford Road.
 The balance of the District Centre site is currently vacant or used for agricultural purposes, with the exception of a few scattered houses and a temporary sales pavilion on the northwest corner of the Dufferin/Rutherford Rd. intersection.
-Official Plan/Zoning OPA #600 provides a policy framework for designated District Centres in the new communities of Vellore and Carrville (see Attachment #2).
+Official Plan/Zoning OPA # 600 provides a policy framework for designated District Centres in the new communities of Vellore and Carrville (see Attachment # 2).
 The District Centres are envisioned as the focus of each community, with a concentration of commercial uses, medium and high density residential development, preferably in the form of mixed use development, and supporting community facilities.
 They are expected to be pedestrian-friendly and transit-supportive.
 OPA #600 requires that development within each District Centre proceed based upon a tertiary plan which refines the District Centre vision at a high level of detail in terms of land uses, development densities and urban design.
-The District Centre is expected to become the major focus of human activity/social interaction and community identity for more than 60,000 residents to live in Carrville Community (Urban Village 2).
+The District Centre is expected to become the major focus of human activity/social interaction and community identity for more than 60,000 residents to live in Carrville.
 The lands are zoned A Agriculture by By-law 1-88.